 - Created on the 2 February, 2017.

-This anti-TSH receptor antibodies ELISA kit is a reliable quantitative procedure for measuring TSH (thyrotropin) receptor autoantibodies (TRAb) in human serum.
-The minimum sensitivity limit of this anti-TSH receptor antibodies ELISA kit is 0.55 U/L.
+This anti-TSH receptor antibodies ELISA kit is a reliable quantitative procedure for measuring TSH (thyrotropin) receptor auto-antibodies (TRAb) in human serum.
+The minimum sensitivity limit of this assay is 0.55 U/L.

 TSH receptor auotoantibodies (TRAb) are found to be predominantly located on the surfaces of thyroid epithelial cells, these are essentially autoantibodies that are directed against TSH receptors.
 They are particularly useful in helping to distinguish between Graves’ disease and postpartum thyroiditis.
 In many cases they can also be used to determine the likely risk of neonatal/foetal thyrotoxicosis.
 During pregnancy TRAb are able cross the placenta and in many instances affect the foetal thyroid.
 In these cases a positive test for TRAb can be used to alert the obstetrician of potential risks associated to the baby during the neonatal period, such as thyroid dysfunction in the offspring.
 Anti-TSH receptor antibodies ELISA kit is often used as a diagnostic biomarker for many clinical applications.

-The minimum sensitivity detection limit of anti-TSH (thyrotropin) receptor autoantibodies using this anti-TSH receptor antibodies ELISA kit is 0.55 U/L. The dynamic assay range for this TRAb ELISA assay is 1.0 – 40.0 U/L (WHO).
+The minimum sensitivity detection limit of anti-thyrotropin receptor auto-antibodies (TRAb) using current anti-TSH receptor antibodies ELISA kit is 0.55 U/L. The dynamic range for this assay is 1.0 – 40.0 U/L (WHO).

 - Autoimmune response to the thyroid in humans: thyroid peroxidase–the common autoantigenic denominator.
 Int.
 Rev. Immunol.
 (2000).
 19 (6): 587–618.
 McLachlan SM, Rapoport B.